UFC 328: Ukrainian submits Asturian; Strickland dethrones Chimaev

 Strickland and his recipe: knockout to the ego and rebound title 🏆

 Strickland arrived as the awkward cousin no one invited to the fight, but left with the belt on.
-Chimaev, used to devouring opponents, ran into a guy who punches like he's paying off a mortgage.
-The Chechen lost the title and the smile, while the American celebrated like someone winning the lottery with a forgotten tenth.
-In the end, the octagon reminded us that crowns are not eternal, only Strickland's bad jokes.
+Chimaev, accustomed to devouring opponents, ran into a guy who punches like he's paying off a mortgage.
+The Chechen lost the title and the smile, while the American celebrated like someone winning the lottery with a forgotten ticket.
+In the end, the octagon reminded us that crowns are not eternal, only Strickland's bad jokes are.